Git Branches for the Impatient

 git push

-For advanced users, you can first rebase your branch and squash superfluous commits before merging the branch back to trunk.
+For advanced users, you can first rebase your branch and squash superfluous commits before merging the branch back to the trunk.

 Delete the Branch